mrhanta/mrhanta.github.io/README.md

-# Hi,Hanta!
+# Mr.Hanta

 ## Posts

 ## About
-A Web and Mobile developer.
+A Software developer for Web/Android/iOS and Life.